This Week at the Arboretum - The Arboretum

 Array ( [0] => stdClass Object ( [ID] => 44664 [post_author] => 1 [post_date] => 2021-12-22 10:47:02 [post_date_gmt] => 2021-12-22 18:47:02 [post_content] =>

-Come join us for an open studio experience to practice and perfect techniques of botanical illustration.
-Under the guidance of instructor, Cristina Baltayian, these classes will be exploring color pencil, graphite, pen and ink, and watercolor on various papers, vellum and other surfaces.
-The emphasis will be on plant observation, drawing, composition, color theory and matching, and medium techniques.
+Come join us for an open studio experience designed to practice and refine the art of botanical illustration.
+Under the guidance of instructor Cristina Baltayian, participants will explore colored pencil, graphite, pen and ink, and watercolor, working on a variety of papers, vellum, and other surfaces.
+The class emphasizes close plant observation, drawing and composition, color theory and color matching, and the unique techniques of each medium.
+This supportive, exploratory studio setting is ideal for building skills, deepening practice, and experimenting with materials.

 For children from infants to 5 year olds.
 Children must be accompanied by an adult.
 This not a drop-off program.
 Members free; included in paid admission.
 Registration is not required.